-This study was completed in December of 2002.
+That study was completed in December of 2002.
 The recommended long term solution is a Single Point Urban Interchange (SPUI) at the intersection of SR 28/285 and Grant Road.
-This underpass-type interchange would bring all ramps to a single signalized intersection above Sunset Highway.
+This underpass-type interchange would bring all ramps to a single signalized intersection above the highway.

 In October of 2003, a value engineering team, comprised of members from WSDOT, Douglas County, the City of East Wenatchee, and the Wenatchee Valley Transportation Council reviewed the proposed design and looked for ways to refine it and reduce impacts to the local businesses and the traveling public.
-The team recommended a plan that constructs a SR 28 bypass for southbound traffic now, followed by construction of a single point urban interchange at Grant Road as traffic volume increases in the future.
+The team recommended a plan to construct a SR 28 bypass for southbound traffic immediately, with construction of the SPUI as traffic volume increases in the future.

 The End Result

-This project constructs a two-lane, one-way bypass for southbound SR 28 traffic, that will start at the eastbound off-ramp from SR 285 at the Senator George Sellar Bridge and connect to SR 28 south of 3rd Street SE.
-The current ramp for southbound SR 28 traffic to Grant Road will be removed and this traffic will get to Grant Road from the bypass by turning left between Fred Meyer and Top Food.
-A third left turn lane from SR 28 onto Grant Road and a third eastbound lane up Grant Road will also be built.
+This project constructed a two-lane, one-way bypass for southbound SR 28 traffic, from the off-ramp on the east side of the SR 285 Senator George Sellar Bridge connecting to SR 28 south of 3rd Street SE.
+The original ramp for southbound SR 28 traffic to Grant Road was removed and that traffic now gets to Grant Road from the bypass by turning left between Fred Meyer and Hobby Lobby.
+A third left turn lane from SR 28 to Grant Road and a third eastbound lane up Grant Road was also built.

 This is one of three projects in south Wenatchee designed to improve mobility and reduce collisions.
 For more information on the three projects click here.
 (PDF)

-- Safety: Lane weaving movements from the intersection of SR 28 and Grant Road will be reduced.
+- Safety: Reduces lane weaving movements from the intersection of SR 28 and Grant Road.

-- Congestion: Congestion will be relieved by removing southbound SR 28 traffic from the Grant Road intersection and placing it onto the bypass.
-Also, by adding the third left turn lane onto Grant Road, the signal can be optimized to benefit the heavier traffic movements.
+- Congestion: By removing southbound SR 28 traffic from the Grant Road intersection and placing it onto the bypass, traffic through the intersection is reduced.
+By adding the third left turn lane up Grant Road, the signal has been optimized to move more traffic.

-- Environment: The alignment of this project has been developed to stay as far away from the Columbia River shoreline as feasible.
-Walls will be used to minimize impacts to native vegetation and sensitive areas.
-Permanent storm water detention and treatment facilities will be constructed to blend with the natural topography.
+- Environment: The project alignment was developed to stay as far away from the Columbia River shoreline as feasible.
+Walls were constructed to minimize impacts to native vegetation and sensitive natural areas.
+The new permanent storm water detention and treatment facilities were constructed to blend with the natural topography and landscape.

 What is the project timeline?